 Raspberry Pi is an extraordinary board, useful for several home and educational projects.
-Even if it has an excellent OS with Raspbian (please see here for installation), there are some ways to get the best from your board, expecially if you plan to use it as server.
+Even if it has an excellent operating system with Raspberry PI OS Lite, there are some ways to get the best from your board, expecially if you plan to use it as server.

 Below you can find a list of tricks to improve Raspberry PI performances and reduce power consuption.

-These tricks don’t include overclock (both CPU and RAM) because this could lead to harware damages hardly repairable.
+These tricks don’t include overclock (both CPU and RAM) because this could lead to hardware damages hardly repairable.

 1. Using the correct input power